Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @section occt_visu_1 Introduction

 Visualization in Open CASCADE Technology is based on the separation of:
   * on the one hand -- the data which stores the geometry and topology of the entities you want to display and select, and
   * on the other hand -- its **presentation** (what you see when an object is displayed in a scene) and **selection** (possibility to choose the whole object or its sub-parts interactively to apply application-defined operations to the selected entities).

 Presentations are managed through the **Presentation** component, and selection through the **Selection** component.

 **Application Interactive Services** (AIS) provides the means to create links between an application GUI viewer and the packages, which are used to manage selection and presentation, which makes management of these functionalities in 3D more intuitive and consequently, more transparent.

-*AIS* uses the notion of the *interactive  object*, a displayable and selectable entity, which represents an element  from the application data.
+*AIS* uses the notion of the *Interactive Object*, a displayable and selectable entity, which represents an element from the application data.
 As a result, in 3D, you, the user, have no need to be familiar with any functions underlying AIS unless you want to create your own interactive objects or selection filters.

 If, however, you require types of interactive objects and filters other than those provided, you will need to know the mechanics of presentable and selectable objects, specifically how to implement their virtual functions.
-To do this requires familiarity with such fundamental concepts as the sensitive primitive and the presentable object.
+To do this requires familiarity with such fundamental concepts as the Sensitive Primitive and the Presentable Object.

 The the following packages are used to display 3D objects:
   * *AIS*;
   * *StdPrs*;
   * *Prs3d*;
   * *PrsMgr*;
   * *V3d*;
   * *Graphic3d*.

 The packages used to display 3D objects are also applicable for visualization of 2D objects.

 The figure below presents a schematic overview of the relations between the key concepts and packages in visualization.
 Naturally, "Geometry & Topology" is just an example of application data that can be handled by *AIS*, and application-specific interactive objects can deal with any kind of data.

 @figure{visualization_image003.png,"Key concepts and packages in visualization",400}

 To answer different needs of CASCADE users, this User's Guide offers the following three paths in reading it.

   * If the 3D services proposed in AIS meet your requirements, you need only read chapter 3  @ref occt_visu_3 "AIS: Application Interactive Services".
   * If you need more detail, for example, a selection filter on another type of entity -- you should read chapter 2 @ref occt_visu_2 "Fundamental Concepts", chapter 3 @ref occt_visu_3 "AIS: Application Interactive Services", and 4 @ref occt_visu_4 "3D Presentations".
 You may want to begin with the chapter presenting AIS.

 For advanced information on visualization algorithms, see our <a href="http://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

 @section occt_visu_2 Fundamental Concepts

 @subsection occt_visu_2_1 Presentation

 In Open CASCADE Technology, presentation services are separated from the data, which they represent, which is generated by applicative algorithms.
 This division allows you to modify a geometric or topological algorithm and its resulting objects without modifying the visualization services.

 @subsubsection occt_visu_2_1_1 Structure of the Presentation

 Displaying an object on the screen involves three kinds of entities:
   * a presentable object, the *AIS_InteractiveObject*
   * a viewer
   * an interactive context, the *AIS_InteractiveContext*.

-<h4>The presentable object</h4>
+#### The presentable object

 The purpose of a presentable object is to provide the graphical representation of an object in the form of *Graphic3d* structure.
 On the first display request, it creates this structure by calling the appropriate algorithm and retaining this framework for further display.

 Standard presentation algorithms are provided in the *StdPrs* and *Prs3d* packages.
 You can, however, write specific presentation algorithms of your own, provided that they create presentations made of structures from the *Graphic3d* packages.
 You can also create several presentations of a single presentable object: one for each visualization mode supported by your application.

 Each object to be presented individually must be presentable or associated with a presentable object.

-<h4>The viewer </h4>
+#### The viewer

 The viewer allows interactively manipulating views of the object.
 When you zoom, translate or rotate a view, the viewer operates on the graphic structure created by the presentable object and not on the data model of the application.
 Creating Graphic3d structures in your presentation algorithms allows you to use the 3D viewers provided in Open CASCADE Technology for 3D visualisation.

-<h4>The Interactive Context </h4>
+#### The Interactive Context

 The interactive context controls the entire presentation process from a common high-level API.
 When the application requests the display of an object, the interactive context requests the graphic structure from the presentable object and sends it to the viewer for displaying.

 @subsubsection occt_visu_2_1_2 Presentation packages

 Presentation involves at least the *AIS, PrsMgr, StdPrs* and *V3d* packages.
 Additional packages, such as *Prs3d* and *Graphic3d* may be used if you need to implement your own presentation algorithms.

 * *AIS* package provides all classes to implement interactive objects (presentable and selectable entities).
 * *PrsMgr* package provides low level services and is only to be used when you do not want to use the services provided by AIS.
 It contains all classes needed to implement the presentation process: abstract classes *Presentation* and *PresentableObject* and concrete class *PresentationManager3d*.
 * *StdPrs* package provides ready-to-use standard presentation algorithms for specific geometries: points, curves and shapes of the geometry and topology toolkits.
 * *Prs3d* package provides generic presentation algorithms such as wireframe, shading and hidden line removal associated with a *Drawer* class, which controls the attributes of the presentation to be created in terms of color, line type, thickness, etc.
 * *V3d* package provides the services supported by the 3D viewer.
 * *Graphic3d* package provides resources to create 3D graphic structures.
 * *Visual3d* package contains classes implementing commands for 3D viewer.
 * *DsgPrs* package provides tools for display of dimensions, relations and XYZ trihedrons.

 @subsubsection occt_visu_2_1_3 A Basic Example: How to display a 3D object

 ~~~~~
-Void Standard_Real dx  = ...; //Parameters
-Void Standard_Real dy  = ...; //to build  a wedge
-Void Standard_Real dz  = ...;
-Void Standard_Real ltx = ...;

-Handle(V3d_Viewer)aViewer = ...;
-Handle(AIS_InteractiveContext)aContext;
+Handle(V3d_Viewer) theViewer;
-aContext = new AIS_InteractiveContext(aViewer);
+Handle(AIS_InteractiveContext) aContext = new AIS_InteractiveContext (theViewer);

-BRepPrimAPI_MakeWedge w(dx, dy, dz, ltx);
+BRepPrimAPI_MakeWedge aWedgeMaker (theWedgeDX, theWedgeDY, theWedgeDZ, theWedgeLtx);
-TopoDS_Solid & = w.Solid();
+TopoDS_Solid aShape = aWedgeMaker.Solid();
-Handle(AIS_Shape) anAis = new AIS_Shape(S);
-//creation of the presentable  object
+Handle(AIS_Shape) aShapePrs = new AIS_Shape (aShape); // creation of the presentable object
-aContext -> Display(anAis);
-//Display the presentable  object in the 3d viewer.
+aContext->Display (aShapePrs); // display the presentable object in the 3d viewer
 ~~~~~

 The shape is created using the *BRepPrimAPI_MakeWedge* command.
 An *AIS_Shape* is then created from the shape.
 When calling the *Display* command, the interactive context calls the Compute method of the presentable object to calculate the presentation data and transfer it to the viewer.
 See figure below.

 @figure{visualization_image004.svg,"Processes involved in displaying a presentable shape",400}

 @subsection occt_visu_2_2 Selection

 Standard OCCT selection algorithm is represented by 2 parts: dynamic and static.
 Dynamic selection causes objects to be automatically highlighted as the mouse cursor moves over them.
 Static selection allows to pick particular object (or objects) for further processing.